99xtal/pet-planner-frontend/README.md

 > ⚠️ NOTE: This app is not production ready at the moment.
 I'm currently working on the first release since developing v0.1.0 a few months ago.
-Follow [this issue](https://github.com/99xtal/pet-planner-frontend/issues/2) for updates
+You can track the progress of this effort [👉 here 👈](https://github.com/petpal-project/web/milestone/1).

 # pet-planner-frontend 🐸
 Web application for petPal, a cross-platform application for managing your pets feeding and medication schedules.
 Originally part of devCodeCamp Capstone Project.